George Biskup: Priesthood

 Biskup was ordained to the priesthood in Rome by Cardinal Francesco Marchetti Selvaggiani for the Archdiocese of Dubuque on March 19, 1937.
-Upon his return to Iowa, Biskup served as a curate at St. Raphael's Cathedral in Dubuque until 1939.
-Biskup took up graduate studies in the fine arts at the University of Iowa while serving as the administrator of Holy Trinity Parish in Walford.
+Upon his return to Iowa, Biskup served as a curate at St. Raphael's Cathedral Parish in Dubuque until 1939.
+Biskup took up graduate studies in the fine arts at the University of Iowa in Iowa City, Iowa while serving as the administrator of Holy Trinity Parish in Walford, Iowa.
 Biskup became a faculty member in 1939 of Loras College, where he founded the art department and served as artist in residence.

-In 1948, Biskup was then called to Rome as an official of the Congregation for the Oriental Churches.
-During his years in Rome, he was made a monsignor.
-Again returning to Iowa, he was named pastor of St. Joseph's Parish in Key West and chancellor of the archdiocese in 1951.
+In 1948, Biskup was then called to Rome to work as an official of the Congregation for the Oriental Churches.
+During his years in Rome, the Vatican named him as monsignor.
+Again returning to Iowa, he was named pastor of St. Joseph's Parish in Key West, Iowa, and chancellor of the archdiocese in 1951.
 Biskup was appointed vicar general in 1952, and served as a chaplain at the Presentation Sisters Convent (1952–1958).